Exit Times for a Discrete Markov Additive Process: Upward Exit Problems

-Within the literature of spectrally negative L\'evy processes and their fully discrete counterparts (see for e.g.\,\cite{AV1}), the common approach relies on the introduction of a family of functions, $W^q$ and $Z^q$, known as the $q$-scale functions (for more details on the scale function we refer to \cite{KYPR}).
-The extension of these auxiliary, one dimensional scale functions to the multidimensional MAPs was first proposed in \cite{KYPAL}, where the existence of the corresponding `scale matrices' was shown and were further investigated in \cite{IVAN1} who derived their probabilistic interpretation within the continuous setting.
-In this paper, we will translate these matrices to their fully discrete analogues and introduce the notion of discrete $v$-scale matrices, denoted $\W_{v}$ and $\Z_{v}$, which will play a fundamental role in the upcoming results.
+Within the literature of spectrally negative L\'evy processes and their fully discrete counterparts \cite{AV1}, the common approach to solving two-sided exit problems relies on the introduction of a family of functions, $W^q$ and $Z^q$, known as the $q$-scale functions (see \cite{KYPR} for details).
+The extension of these auxiliary, one dimensional scale functions to the multidimensional MAP setting was first proposed in \cite{KYPAL}, where the existence of the corresponding `scale matrices' was shown and were further investigated in \cite{IVAN1} who derived their probabilistic interpretation within the continuous setting.